Marzooq13579/todo-webapp/README.md

 # todo-webapp
-Workshop project for the students
+A simple Js project to teach my college students, how the development is made.